Skip to main content

 • Write resources in run-time order

-For example, with unified mode enabled, this code from the dhcp cookbook is designed to create and edit a shared dhcp_subnet resource, but it will not work as expected:
+For example, with Unified Mode enabled, this code from the dhcp cookbook is designed to create and edit a shared dhcp_subnet resource, but it won’t work as expected:

 # 'edit_resource' results in an incomplete subresource